 In more detail: if is contractible then for every closed differential form with there exists a differential form such that

-Moreover, for a smooth smooth family of closed forms, there is a smooth family of s satisfying this condition.
+Moreover, for a smooth family of closed forms, there is a smooth family of s satisfying this condition.

 The Poincaré lemma is a special case of the more general statement that the pullbacks of differential forms along homotopic smooth function are related by a chain homotopy.

-Let be two smooth functions between smooth manifold and a (smooth) homotopy between them.
+Let be two smooth functions between smooth manifolds and a (smooth) homotopy between them.

 Then there is a chain homotopy between the induced morphisms